ArduRadioKot/ArduRadioKot/README.md

-# Hi, I'm ArduRadiokot 👨‍💻
+# Hi, I'm ArduRadiokot, a developer

 ---